Lightnet/svelte_threejs_ecsy_module/README.md

 ## Information:
  Build for threejs, ecsy, and svelte as well other packages to be module design.

+ Note this work in progress.
+Creating the web page module layout to build game and editor.

+ I just creating Game Master tool for to develop game and editor in web browser that is writen in javascript and other packages.

 ## Packages / Libs:
  * ecsy
  * threejs